acontero/samplecode/README.md

 On here you'll find the following folders of programs, organized by language or, in the case of AI and Distributed Systems, by course:

-Artificial Intelligence (these include my write-ups on each of the projects:
+Artificial Intelligence (Fall 2013 - these include my write-ups on each of the projects:
 1) HW1 - Implemented A* Algorithm to solve a series of 8-puzzle games
 2) HW2 - A program using Bayesian networks to learn missing data
 3) HW3 - Implemented Decision Tree Algorithm to model data from an online source.
 4) Nim Project - final project for this course for which I worked in a group, recreating the famous Nim Game.
 There is code for 2 possible strategies for the computer.
 I have also included the .jar file to view the interactive GUI my group member created for the grade, based on the first strategy.

-Distributed Systems:
+Distributed Systems (Fall 2013):
 1) Project1 - Enacted a program that followed a narrative about visitors at Ellis Island attending 3 different lectures, each with Q&A sessions, speakers and a clock.
 Each visitor tries to get into a movie session and when the session is maxed out, they try to get into another one.
 This implementation makes use of monitors.
 2) Project2 - Implemented the same narrative as above, only this time with a multi-threaded server.